-It is an unfortunate concrete fact that women earn less than their male counterparts.
-Most labor economists estimate the gender pay gap is between 10-20%.
-The most common number cited is that women make 80 cents for every dollar a man makes.
+Unfortunately, women earn less than their male counterparts.
+Most labor economists estimate that the gender pay gap is between 10 and 20%.
+The most common number cited is that women make 80 cents for every man's dollar.
 Other studies have shown that the gender pay gap could be as severe as 49 cents on the dollar when normalizing for other factors.

-Previous research in the subject tended to emphasize three aspects of negotiations: that women tend to ask less often, tend to ask for less, and tended to receive less even when they asked.
-Recent research shows that the final factor may actually be closest to the truth.
+Previous research on the subject emphasized three aspects of negotiations: women tend to ask less often, ask for less, and receive less even when they asked.
+Recent research shows that the final factor may be closest to the truth.

-Previous research that powered books like “Women Don’t Ask” demonstrated that women are less likely to negotiate their salaries.
-This is shown in Babcock’s Carnegie Mellon study which showed 57% of male MBAs negotiating their salaries in comparison with only 7% of female MBAs.
+Previous research, which powered books like “Women Don’t Ask,” demonstrated that women are less likely to negotiate their salaries.
+This is shown in Babcock’s Carnegie Mellon study, which showed 57% of male MBAs negotiating their salaries compared to only 7% of female MBAs.
 Other studies duplicate this research.

-In addition, previous research found that women acted less assertively in negotiations in order to preserve the relationship with the employer.
-There is a body of research that asserts that women, fearing the potential backlash and social consequences, may opt-out.
+In addition, previous research found that women acted less assertively in negotiations to preserve the relationship with the employer.
+A body of research asserts that women, fearing the potential backlash and social consequences, may opt out.

 As the authors put “The bottom line is that the patterns we have found are consistent with the idea that women’s requests for advancement are treated differently from men’s requests.
 Asking does not mean getting — at least if you are a female.”
 The research shows that perhaps women have always asked more often than they have gotten credit for.

-We worked with Hannah Bowles of Harvard’s Kennedy School to distill best practices for women when it comes to salary negotiations.
+We worked with Hannah Bowles of Harvard’s Kennedy School to distill best practices for women regarding salary negotiations.

 Frame the negotiation around collaboration.